10 Beautiful Black Women Art that Will Inspire You

 5. Queen SZA

-The cosmic elements here feel more personal, like the map of her soul laid bare against a starry sky.
+The cosmic elements here feel deeply personal, like the map of her soul laid bare against a starry sky.
 This portrait embodies the intersection of contemporary music, self-love, and ancestral pride, making it a pivotal work in afrocentric art today.

 6. Queen Zoe Kravitz

-7. Queen Sydney PArk
+7. Queen Sydney Park

 8. Queen Ashley Jackson